Ask the Experts: Influenza: For Children

 The child should always receive the dose appropriate for his or her age at the time of the clinic visit; at age 37 months that would be a 0.5 mL dose of Afluria.

-Yes.
-Multidose vials of inactivated influenza vaccine contain a small amount of thimerosal to prevent bacterial and fungal growth in the vial.
-Thimerosal-containing vaccines are safe to use in children.
-No scientific evidence indicates that thimerosal in vaccines causes adverse events unless the patient has a severe allergy to thimerosal.
-Despite this, a few states have enacted legislation that restricts the use of thimerosal-containing vaccines in children.
+Thimerosal-containing vaccines from multidose vials are safe to use in children.
+No scientific evidence indicates that the small amount of thimerosal in vaccines causes adverse events unless the patient has a severe allergy to thimerosal.
+In June 2025, CDC’s ACIP voted to no longer recommend use of influenza vaccines in MDVs containing thimerosal as a preservative.
+In addition, a few states have enacted legislation that restricts the use of thimerosal-containing vaccines in children.
 To find out if your state has such restrictions, check with your state immunization program (see www.immunize.org/official-guidance/state-policies/state-resources/ for program contact information).

 Yes, but only if the 9-year-old meets all of the criteria below: